musinskicode/musinskicode/README.md

 - 👋 Hi, I’m @musinskicode
-- 👀 I’m interested in software testing
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning HTML, CSS, & JavaScript
-- 💞️ I’m looking to collaborate on idk yet
+- 💞️ I’m looking to collaborate on websites
 - 📫 How to reach me ...

 <!---